 Choosing the right rug for your space can be hard!
 How durable does it need to be?
 Shagpile or woven?
 Neutral or printed?
-The decisions are endless, but according to Christie Turvey at NEUE BLVD, there are five bits to take into consideration for easy rugging...
+The decisions are endless, but there are five things to take into consideration for easy rugging...

 What's more, we've found our absolute favourite rugs for winter right here that you should have a peep at!